-The national protocol covers the movement of grapevines, vineyard machinery, grapes, people and grape products from Phylloxera Infested Zones and Phylloxera Risk Zones into non-infested zones (see map of phylloxera zones in Australia).
+The NPMP covers the movement of grapevines, vineyard machinery, grapes, people and grape products from Phylloxera Infested Zones and Phylloxera Risk Zones into non-infested zones (see map of phylloxera zones in Australia).
 It gives details on the recommended disinfestation treatments for machinery, footwear, vehicles etc that can be applied in any vineyard situation.

 - Footwear and small hand tool disinfestation is ineffective in a 2% sodium hypochlorite solution at 30 seconds with a water rinse thereafter.
 This has been replaced since January 2017 with a 2% sodium hypochlorite solution for 60 seconds without a water rinse thereafter.
 An alternative available from September 2021 is to use undiluted Dettol for 60 seconds without a water rinse thereafter.